Last updated on June 18, 2026

 Back to Nature | Illustration by Howard Lyon

-One thing is for sure: MTG has a lot of ways to deal with enchantments.
-The thing is, youโre probably including cards that are more flexible in your deck overall.
-Thatโs why flexible cards like Farewell or cards that deal with all nonland permanents tend to see more main deck play.
-Depending on the meta, or depending on that friend of yours that loves enchantment prison decks, you might need a laser-focused answer like a Back to Nature in the sideboard.
+MTG has a lot of ways to deal with enchantments.
+The thing is, flexible cards like Farewell or cards that deal with all nonland permanents let you cover necessary enchantment removal without running potential duds in certain match-ups.
+Though depending on the meta, or depending on that friend of yours that loves enchantment prison decks, you might need a laser-focused answer like a Back to Nature in the sideboard.

 What are your favorite ways to deal with enchantments?
-Any of these see maindeck play for you?
+Any that still fly under the radar?
 Let me know in the comments section below, or over on the Draftsim Discord.
+And check out The Daily Upkeep newsletter to stay up to date on all the latest MTG news.

 As always, thanks for having me and thanks for reading!